HarshavardhanK/TheMITPost-iOS-App/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## UPDATE
+This app has been deprecated.
+No longer available on the App Store